aidenravn/web3-safe-ux/README.md

 Contribution

-We welcome contributions from designers, developers, and Web3 enthusiasts to improve Identity Object UX.
+We welcome contributions from designers, developers, and Web3 enthusiasts.
 Please open an issue or submit a pull request with your suggestions.

 ⸻